muyinda/blog/README.md

 - A user can comment on other blogs

+-A user can like and dislike a blog

 ## How to run

 Describe here how someone can  run your program